arnorhs/mchammerjs/README.md

 anything like that, so if you're building an app that requires something like that, you'll need to find/create something that provides that functionality.

-#Example usage
+#Usage

+The only thing you need to do to start using MCHammer is to inclue the mchammer.js file in your code.
+There are no requirements on having to put it in the HEAD of the document or at the bottom or anything like that.

+You can also start assigning events and triggers before the DOM finishes loading, so you don't really have to put your initialization stuff in a
+$(document).ready() definition.
+Just realize that if you're using the DOM in any of them it won't be ready yet.

+**Code examples**

-There are a couple of examples of how to build something using MCHammer in the "examples" folder.
+There are a couple of examples of how to build something using MCHammer in the "examples" folder in the repository.
 Feel free to play with those to get a sense for how apps can be structured using it.

 #Bugs, issues, feature requests